Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBPay/Readme.md

-## Nooko 3: Pay
+## MBurger: Pay

-If your project it configured to accept subscriptions, you can use the "Pay" features of Nooko3.
+If your project it configured to accept subscriptions, you can use the "Pay" features of MBurger.
-You will need to check the `Nooko3PayTasks` class, where you will find all static methods to use pay API, both with "action" and "listener" approach.
+You will need to check the `MBurgerPayTasks` class, where you will find all static methods to use pay API, both with "action" and "listener" approach.